steveseguin/powerpoint_remote/README.md

 Video guide: [https://youtu.be/ORH8betTt8Y](https://youtu.be/ORH8betTt8Y)

-In our main example will be using Autohotkey, a virtual MIDI driver, and optionally VDO.Ninja to control Power Point.
+In our main example will be using Autohotkey v2, a virtual MIDI driver, and optionally VDO.Ninja to control Power Point.
 I say 'optionally VDO.Ninja', as you can replace it with a locally connected StreamDeck or other local MIDI-compatible software.

 I've only tested this with Windows 11 currently; Apple/Linux users will likely have to tweak the guide as needed.